formlio/forml/docs/io.rst

 ^^^^^^^^^^^^^^^^^

-When a project workflow is submitted to any given platform, it attempts to resolve the schemas referred in the :ref:`source query <io-source>` using the configured :doc:`feed providers
+When a project workflow is submitted to any given platform, it attempts to resolve the schemas referred in the :ref:`source query <io-source>` using the configured :ref:`feed providers
 <feed>`, and only when all of these schema dependencies can be satisfied with the available data
 sources, the platform is able to launch that workflow.